jlevy/kmd/kmd/docs/markdown/topics/a4_getting_started.md

 show

 # Cool.
 But it would be nice to have some frame captures from the video.
-are there any actions to get screen captures from the video?
+? are there any actions to get screen captures from the video

 # Oh yep, there is!
 # But we're going to want to run it on the previous doc, not the PDF.
-# Let's see what the files were.
+# Let's see what the files are so far.
 files

-# And select that file and confirm it looks like it has timestamps.
-# (Pick the right name, the one with backfill_timestamps in it.)
+# Note we could select the file like this before we run the next command
+# with `select <some-file>.doc.md`.
+But actually we can see the history
+# of items we've selected:
+select --history

+# And just back up to the previous one.
-select docs/training_for_life_step06_backfill_timestamps.doc.md
+select --previous

+# Look at it again.
+Yep, there should be timestamps in the text.
 show

+# As a side note, not all actions work on all items.
+So we also have
+# a way to check preconditions to see what attributes a given item has.
+# Note that for this doc `has_timestamps` is true.
+preconditions

+# And there is a way to see what commands are compatible with the current
+# selection based on these preconditions.
+suggest_actions

 # Okay let's try it.
+(If you're using a shell that supports Kmd well,
+# you can just click the command name!)
 insert_frame_captures

+# Note the screen capture images go to the assets folder as assets.
+files

 # Let's look at that as a web page.
 show_as_webpage

-# (Note that's a bit of a trick, since that action is running other
+# Note that works because unlike regular `show`, that command
-# actions that convert the document into a nicer HTML format.)
+# runs actions to convert a pretty HTML format.
+show_as_webpage --help

+# And you can actually how this works by looking at its source:
+action_source show_as_webpage

 # What if something isn't working right?
 # Sometimes we may want to browse more detailed system logs: